Bartlebys/Bartleby/DataSynchronization.md

 ### Resolution of divergences

-When receiving an owned delete trigger index if the version of current object is >= equal to the triggered version, we should be READ again the entities state on the server from the owned index to the last available.
-This solution applies to "Deletions divergences" &"Concurrent updates".
+When receiving an owned trigger, if its index is >= to the highest trigger received, we should be "replay" the triggers from this index.
+This solution applies to all divergences (on deletion or concurrent update)

 ## Faults related to ACL